odnodn/ngTemplateOutletTutorial/README.md

 In the code above, the child component will have a paragraph containing 'Joe - 42'.
 <b>Note</b> that for the name (`let-name`) we did not specify which property of the context object we had to use because the name was stored in the `$implicit` property.
 In the other hand, for the age (`let-age="age"`) we did specify the name of the property to use (in this case it was `age`).

-Well enough with the definitions let's start coding.
+Well, enough with the definitions.
+Let's start coding.

 # Use case #1: Context-aware template

 Let's build a list component that takes two inputs from it's parent:

-1. data: A list of objects
+1. data: A list of objects.
-2. itemTemplate: a template that will be used to represent each element of the list
+2. itemTemplate: a template that will be used to represent each element of the list.

+> run `ng new templateOutletTutorial --minimal` to generate a small Angular project to code along

 Let's generate the list component using the Angular schematics (`ng g c components/list`).
 Once that's done let's implement the component which should look like this: